Difference in Differences and Ratio in Ratios for Limited Dependent Variables: Ratio in Ratios (RR) for Non-Negative Response

 \subsection{Remarks}

-\qquad Here we make a few remarks on the applicability of the above RR\ identification and Poisson QMLE to count and censored responses.
-Bear in mind that the semiparametric exponential regression model (2.5) requires no upper bound on $Y$, while requiring $Y$ to be bounded from below by $0$.
+\qquad Here we make a few remarks on the applicability of the above RR\ identification and Poisson QMLE to count and zero-censored responses.
+Bear in mind that the semiparametric exponential regression model (2.5) requires no upper bound on $Y$.

+\qquad \textbf{First}, instead of the difference effect $ E(Y_{3}^{1}-Y_{3}^{0}|w,Q=1)$, examining the proportional effect in (2.2) can be beneficial (Yadlowsky et al. 2021).
+E.g., suppose $ E(Y_{3}^{0}|w,Q=1)=G(w)$ for a function $G(\cdot )$ and the proportional effect is a constant $\beta _{d}$.
+Then the difference effect $ E(Y_{3}^{1}-Y_{3}^{0}|w,Q=1)=\beta _{d}G(w)$ introduces effect heterogeneity unnecessarily, compared with the simple $\beta _{d}$.
+Proportional effects for exponential models have been advocated in many studies: Lee and Kobayashi (2001), Dukes and Vansteelandt (2018) and Ciani and Fisher (2019), among others.